Mark-Bing-Wychock/Remarkable-Woman-Sleep-Study/README.md

 ## 💡 Project Inspiration:

 This project addresses a profoundly personal challenge: understanding and improving my wife's chronic sleep issues.
 She often struggles with restless nights, difficulty falling asleep, and persistent fatigue.
-After a serious incident in 2024, we realized we needed to resolve this issue.
+After a serious incident in 2024, we realized that we needed to take this issue seriously.

 Realizing the potential of deriving insights from personal data, I leveraged my expertise as a Data Analyst to initiate a comprehensive sleep study.
 This dashboard provides an ongoing, data-driven investigation into sleep patterns and behaviors of a remarkable woman, seeking to uncover the factors influencing her rest and well-being.